David Devine (director): Film career

 Upon graduating, Devine's first break was working as John Candy's Associate Producer for Big City Comedy, produced by NBC/CTV Television Network and the Osmond Family.
 He followed this success with producing and directing "the making of" the comedy film, Strange Brew on set with Rick Moranis and Dave Thomas (actor).
 Devine was then invited to direct two immersive rock-and-roll satellite specials for Michael Cohl and Bill Ballard starring Brian Setzer and the Stray Cats and the Chris De Burgh band.

+David was very proud to Produce, Direct and Edit the One Hour Television Special ‘Indian Time’ - an all indigenous Comedy and Music Special filmed in Winnipeg, Manitoba which won The Best Variety/Music Special of the year in Canada.

 David then produced and directed the successful classic children's Raffi videos, A Young Children's Concert with Raffi and Raffi and the Rise and Shine Band.

 He next directed and produced the children's film drama, Beethoven Lives Upstairs, and won the Prime Time Emmy Award for Outstanding Children's Program.

 Devine subsequently created a NASDAQ and TSX publicly traded company, Devine Entertainment, which established itself as a multiple Emmy Award and Gemini Award winning corporation.
 HBO Original Programming led by Sheila Nevins requested David to create original dramatic entertainment for the 7 to 12 year-old niche market.
 During this time, David managed companies in four different countries and utilized over 1000 creative employees making 19 HBO Original films over 13 years.
 David has always worked closely with his co-producing partner, Richard Mozer, who he met in 1977 when Devine started film classes at UCLA and Mozer started film classes at the USC School of Cinematic Arts.
 David Devine's first choice for filming was Beethoven Lives Upstairs in Prague where the Miloš Forman (Amadeus) film crew was hired nearly intact.
 The next six HBO films were shot in the Český Krumlov Castle and the Jindřichův Hradec Castle, both in Bohemia, as well as in the town of Telč and Kroměříž in Moravia.
 The films were produced and financed by Devine Entertainment, Sony Classical, HBO Original Films of New York with The Family Channel of Toronto.
 Further locations were found throughout Czechia and Slovakia as well as Istria in Croatia.
 Even a Roman Coliseum was rented in Pula, Croatia.
 Devine oversaw symphonic music production for all of the films and produced 6 classical CD recordings distributed by Sony Classical of New York, led by Peter Gelb.
 One of his loves was directing the ballet sequences with principal dance members of the National Ballet of Canada and the Czech National Ballet for his films, Rossini's Ghost, Bizet's Dream and Degas and the Dancer.
 Choreography for Rossini's Ghost and Bizet's Dream were by Stelio Calagias.